hikmat12345/crud-ang/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 ## Angular Calender task detail
-This is single page event calender application that adding, deleting, reading and updating an event with background color, title etc. it consist of day, week and month tabs.
+This is a single-page event calendar application that adds, deleting, reads, and updates an event with background color, title, etc. it consists of day, week, and month tabs.

 # Day Tab image of the calender task